Private & Temporary Accommodation in Victoria

 There are also a few property management companies in Victoria that manage various apartment buildings.
 You may find apartments to rent on their websites.
 A few examples of these companies are:

-The average cost for unfurnished accommodation in Victoria is as follows:
+The average cost for unfurnished accommodation in Greater Victoria is as follows: